nayaba/pw-dev-tools/README.md

 - **What It Is**: The Terminal is a text-based interface to operate your computer.
 You'll use it to navigate through files, run scripts, and interact with your system more directly.
 - **Why It Matters**: It's a powerful way to perform tasks quickly and a fundamental skill for any developer to navigate and manage the backend of their projects.
-- **Intro to the Terminal**: We have a [concise video](https://www.youtube.com/watch?v=lZ7Kix9bjPI) that will give you a quickstart on using the Terminal.
-For Windows users, you'll need to install WSL and Ubuntu to get a Unix-like environment where you can run commands.
+- **Intro to the Terminal**: We have a [concise video](https://www.youtube.com/watch?v=lZ7Kix9bjPI) that will give both Mac and Windows users an overview of what the Terminal is.
+- **Practice Lessons**: Here are few introductory Terminal lessons to get you familiar with using executing commands.
+  - Introduction (3:34)
+  - Command Structure (2:40)
+  - Directory Basics (3:12)
+  - Basic Commands (3:34)

-- For Windows users, there's a bit of setup to get your Terminal ready to go with a Unix-like environment.
+- ‼️ For Windows users, there's a bit of setup to get your Terminal ready to go with a Unix-like environment if you want to follow along with the above Terminal Lessons.
 You'll follow the [WSL2 (Windows Subsystem for Linux) Installation Guide](https://www.youtube.com/watch?v=7KVdJ43dQmE), but just watch up to the 8:24 mark for now.

   - Here are a few key points to note during your installation:
     - Use the same username and password for UNIX as your Windows login during the WSL2 installation.